input-output-hk/peras-design/docs/reports/tech-report-1.md

   * How much computation do we do on each vote?
   * How much computation do we do on each certificate?
   * What kind of backpressure do we need to bake in?
-* An Interesting observation: We could build certificates to reduce the amount of data transferred, e.g. trading CPU time (building certificate) for space and network bandwidth consumption.
+* An interesting observation: We could build certificates to reduce the amount of data transferred, e.g. trading CPU time (building certificate) for space and network bandwidth consumption.

 ## Impact on User Experience